-- Arrive at the bus stop 5 minutes prior to your bus stop time to ensure you will not miss the bus.
-If the bus arrives within this 5 minute window, it will not wait at a stop until the actual stop time. - If you must cross the street to board or deboard the school bus, you must cross in front of the bus (no closer than 10 feet), only after a signal from the driver and after looking both directions before crossing the roadway. - Once on the bus, students must follow the rules below: - Follow the directions of the bus driver and never distract him or her from driving the bus safely.
-The bus driver is authorized to assign seats and make decisions that are necessary to ensure the safe transportation of all students. - Board the bus promptly, be seated immediately and stay seated properly (facing forward) keeping head, hands, and feet out of the aisle, inside the bus, and to yourself. - Refrain from using loud voices or inappropriate language. - No bullying or fighting always treat others with courtesy and respect, and observe the same student conduct as you would in the classroom. - Do not throw objects of any kind on the school bus or out the windows.

-- Refrain from eating or drinking on the bus, and help keep the bus clean at all times. - Treat the bus with respect.
+- 1. Arrive at the bus stop 5 minutes prior to your bus stop time to ensure you will not miss the bus.
+If the bus arrives within this 5 minute window, it will not wait at a stop until the actual stop time. - 2.
+If you must cross the street to board or deboard the school bus, you must cross in front of the bus (no closer than 10 feet), only after a signal from the driver and after looking both directions before crossing the roadway. - 3.
+Once on the bus, students must follow the rules below: - Follow the directions of the bus driver and never distract him or her from driving the bus safely.
+The bus driver is authorized to assign seats and make decisions that are necessary to ensure the safe transportation of all students. - Board the bus promptly, be seated immediately and stay seated properly (facing forward) keeping head, hands, and feet out of the aisle, inside the bus, and to yourself. - Refrain from using loud voices or inappropriate language. - No bullying or fighting always treat others with courtesy and respect, and observe the same student conduct as you would in the classroom. - Do not throw objects of any kind on the school bus or out the windows. - Refrain from eating or drinking on the bus, and help keep the bus clean at all times. - Treat the bus with respect.
 Don't damage the bus and bus equipment.
-This includes the seats as any damage done must, by state law, be repaired at a significant cost to the school district. - Place all carry-on items on your lap and allow three people to sit in each seat. - Report violations of these rules to the bus driver immediately. - For a full list of rules pertaining to bus riders, please reference Board Policy 711.2R1.
+This includes the seats as any damage done must, by state law, be repaired at a significant cost to the school district. - Place all carry-on items on your lap and allow three people to sit in each seat. - Report violations of these rules to the bus driver immediately. - For a full list of rules pertaining to bus riders, please reference Board Policy 711.2R1. - For additional rules and practices related to transportation services, please reference the board policies listed below.

-Related Board Policies: 711.1, 711.2, 711.2R1, 711.2R2, 711.3, 711.8 Other Resources: Iowa DOT
+Quick Links: Related Board Policies: 711.1 711.2 711.2R1 711.2R2 711.3 711.8

+Other Resources: lowa DOT